Gynecomastia Topics

 The Gynecomastia Surgery Procedure

-Regardless of the exact cause of gynecomastia, this condition can be resolved through male breast reduction surgery.
-As a highly experienced LA gynecomastia surgeron, Dr. Sanders uses two techniques to eliminate the excess tissue – liposuction and/or sculpting with special surgical instruments.
-The instruments include the use of a motorized shaving device that allows for the removal of the gynecomastia via one of the small liposuction incisions, avoiding the need for a longer incision around the areola with postoperative drains and a more prolonged recovery.
+The instruments include a motorized shaving device that allows for the removal of the gynecomastia via one of the small liposuction incisions, avoiding the need for a longer incision around the areola with postoperative drains.
 In certain cases, he also removes the excess skin to create a contoured, masculine chest appearance.
-Gynecomastia surgery typically requires two hours to complete, and most patients recover within one week.
+Gynecomastia surgery typically requires two hours to complete, and most patients are able to resume their usual daily activities within one week.

 Gynecomastia Frequently Asked Question